lucasnell/trans_trends/README.md

 # Organization

-These are the top-level files/folders:
+These are the main top-level files/folders:

 ``` bash
 .